iamckn/eques/README.md

 ## Local attacks

-To discovery all smart plugs in a network:
+To discover all smart plugs in a network:

 ```
 go run equeslocal.go --command=discover